PPedroso/Snake.py/README.md

 # Snake.py
-Snake game in python
+Snake game in python using pygame

 ## Purpose
-The objective of this project is to get a better understanding of the Python programming language
+The objective of this project is to get a better understanding of the Python programming language and the pygame module

 ## How to start
 * Clone repo